Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Appendix: OTOCs using SBOs and Pauli observables with -direction alignment in Floquet system with periodic field

-Corresponding to the periodic quenched in the transverse direction, we will call the system periodic quenched field Floquet systems and use the notation for the present is $\mathcal{\hat U}_{xp}$ and $\mathcal{\hat U}_{0p}$ for the nonintegrable and integrable cases, respectively.
-For the calculation of OTOC, we consider the same SBOs as in the main text SBO {\it i.e.,} $\hat W_B$ and $\hat V_B$.
+In the Floquet system, fields are constant, and no integration is required, unlike in systems with other time-dependent fields \cite{shukla2021, shukla2022characteristic, shukla2022out, naik2019controlled}.
+However, in this case, we introduce a time-dependent longitudinal field.
+To calculate the unitary operator under such conditions, we must consider small time intervals (bins) between the transverse kicks.
+To account for the time dependence of the longitudinal field, it is necessary to integrate the longitudinal field over the interval between two kicks.
+Hereafter, we use the notation $\mathcal{\hat U}_{xp}$ and $\mathcal{\hat U}_{0p}$ for the nonintegrable and integrable cases, respectively.
+For the calculation of OTOC, we consider the nonlocalized observables $\hat W_B$ and $\hat V_B$.
 At the initial time, $t=0$, the operators $\hat W_B$ and $\hat V_B$ commute.
 However, immediately after $n$ kicks at $t=n\alpha\tau$, the operator $\hat W_B(n)=\Big(\prod_{k=1}^{n} \hat U(k) \Big)^{\dagger}\hat W_B \Big(\prod_{k=1}^{n}\hat U(k)\Big)$ loses its commutative property.
 As time progresses, the envelope of the kicked transverse field gradually decreases from its maximum value $h_{z0}$ due to the cosine function.
 Concurrently, during the same period, the longitudinal field undergoes an increase from $0$ to its maximum value $h_{x0}$ due to the sine functions.
 The frequency of these fields is held constant at $\alpha=\pi/2t_{\rm max}$, with $t_{\rm max}$ denoting the duration of the evolution, and in this context, $t_{\rm max}$ is taken as $16\pi$.

-Similar to the linear quenched field Floquet system, periodic quenched fields Floquet system displays the power-law growth of OTOCs as $C(n)/ C(\infty)\sim n^b$ in both integrable and nonintegrable systems [Fig.~\ref{quench_block_hx_rand5_nint_p0_N18}($a$, $b$)].
-Notably, the exponent of this power law is notably high ($b\approx11$).
+Similar to the main text case, in this case, OTOC displays the power-law growth $C_N(n)\sim n^b$ in both integrable and nonintegrable systems [Fig.~\ref{quench_block_hx_rand5_nint_p0_N18}($a$, $b$)].
+The exponent of this power law is notably high ($b\approx11$).
 This observation resonates with prior research, confirming the characteristic behavior of integrable and nonintegrable systems \cite{shukla2022characteristic,shukla2022out,lin2018out}.

 As we carried out our calculations while varying the system size $N$, we encountered an intriguing consistency: the growth of the OTOC remained remarkably stable.
 Within the dynamics regime, these growth patterns consistently remained parallel to each other across different system sizes [Fig.~\ref{quench_block_hx_rand5_nint_p0_N18}($c$)].